-As the anniversary of the First Fleet’s landing in Port Jackson, January 26 has been disputed as a day of national celebration almost as long as it has been recognised.
-Symbolising the beginning of British colonisation, calls for the moving or even abolition of Australia Day grow louder each year even as federal and state governments take measures to quash dissent at a local government level.
+As the anniversary of the Union Jack being hoisted above Sydney Cove by officials of the First Fleet, January 26’s place as a day of national celebration has been disputed almost as long as it has been recognised.
+Symbolising the beginning of British colonisation, calls for the moving or even abolition of Australia Day grow louder each year, even as federal and state governments take measures to quash dissent at a local government level.

 But when, and why, did South Australia adopt the holiday in the first place?

 Distinct from its eastern neighbours, South Australia was founded as a standalone province in 1836, giving it not only its own ‘Commemoration Day’ to celebrate but also a sense of nationhood independent of the penal colonies to the east.
-Throughout the 19th century, the celebration of December 28, 1836 – the date South Australia was officially established – was celebrated as the beginning of South Australia.
+Throughout the 19th century, the celebration of 28 December 1836 – the date South Australia was officially proclaimed – was recognised as the beginning of South Australia.

-Now Proclamation Day, this date has also been protested in the past, representing the beginning of colonisation in this part of the world in much the same way that January 26 does (while South Australia’s founding documents included measures specifically designed to treat First Nations better than its Eastern neighbours, in practice this was swiftly ignored).
+Now Proclamation Day, this date has also routinely been the subject of protest, representing the beginning of colonisation in this part of the world in much the same way that 26 January does.
+(While South Australia’s founding documents included measures specifically designed to treat First Nations better than its eastern neighbours, in practice these were swiftly ignored.)

 Why January 26?

 South Australia first commemorated January 26 in 1888, joining a continent- wide recognition of the centenary of the day that New South Wales had recognised as its ‘birthday’ from 1818.

 “That year every state or colony held a public holiday, even South Australia,” says University of Adelaide historian Carmel Pascale, who is completing a PhD thesis examining the development of Australian nationalism in South Australia through commemorative events like Australia Day.
 “But the interesting thing is that all the other colonies continued that public holiday on an annual basis – but South Australia didn’t.”